Drivers learn city-scale dynamic equilibrium: Empirical Results

 \subsection{Verification of spatial equilibrium}

-To verify that drivers actually follow the theoretical equilibrium, we proceed in two parts.
-First, all drivers use the same strategy.
-Second, given that drivers use the same strategy, marginal driver revenue is uniform across all searched segments.
+To verify that drivers actually follow the theoretical equilibrium, we proceed in two parts: (1) all drivers shall use the same strategy; and (2) marginal driver revenue must be uniform across all searched segments.

-Although driver strategy---the spatial distribution of service time---is not directly observed, it is proportional to driver pickup probability on each segment.
+Although driver search strategy is not directly observed, it is proportional to driver pickup probability on each segment (\cref{eq:prop-pickup-search}).
 If all drivers use the same strategy, each driver's pickup probability distribution across segments shall be the same as that of the overall distribution.
-Then each driver's actual pickups shall be a sample of the corresponding categorical random variable.
-Since there are 6,001 street segments, pickup records of each driver is not enough to test the probability model.
-We partition the segments into 10 equi-probable groups, so pickup counts in these groups shall be a multinomial random variable with the same probability for each group.
-Drivers' pickup counts in these groups can be tested by a corrected log likelihood ratio of multinomial distributions \cite{Smith1981}.
-For each driver, the pickup counts are normalized into a probability vector $\mathbf{x} = (x_1, \dots, x_{10})$, which is then summarized by the 1-norm $\|\mathbf{x}'\|_1$, where $\mathbf{x}' = \mathbf{x} - \mathbf{1}/10$.
-We consider a strategy to be a large deviation if $\|\mathbf{x}'\|_1$ exceeds 0.3.
-Note that $\|\mathbf{x}'\|_1 = 0.2$ if the pickups in any one group is arbitrarily allocated to the other groups.
-Fig.~\ref{fig:validation}a shows the distribution of $\|\mathbf{x}'\|_1$.
+To test this implication, we partition the segments into 10 equi-probable groups, then a random pickup can be modeled as a categorical random variable, with equal probability $p = 0.1$ for each group.
+As a sum of such categorical trials, each driver's pickup count can then be modeled as a multinomial random variable with $p = 0.1$ for each group.
+We test drivers' pickup counts in these groups by a corrected log likelihood ratio of multinomial distributions \cite{Smith1981}.
+For each driver, the pickup counts are normalized into a probability vector $\mathbf{x} = (x_1, \dots, x_{10})$, which is then summarized by the 1-norm $\|\mathbf{x}'\|_1$ where $\mathbf{x}' = \mathbf{x} - \mathbf{1}/10$.
+Note that $\|\mathbf{x}'\|_1 = 0.2$ if the pickups in any one group is arbitrarily allocated to the other groups; and we consider a strategy to be a large deviation if $\|\mathbf{x}'\|_1$ exceeds 0.3. \Cref{fig:validation}a shows the distribution of $\|\mathbf{x}'\|_1$.
 Only 3.66\% of drivers have statistically significant large deviations.
-Although the threshold for large deviation is arbitrary, the result shows that most drivers use similar strategies.
-Therefore we can regard drivers to be particles with identical behavior.
+Regardless of the arbitrary threshold for large deviation, the result shows that most drivers use similar strategies.
+Therefore we can think of drivers as particles with identical behavior.